 When analyzing the results of a recording, it's important to filter the recording session by Id, so that columns such as Exclusive Duration % make sense.

 Id is a composite identifier.
 It's formed of two numbers—one before the dot, and one after.
 The first number is the same for all evaluations that resulted from a single user action.
-In other words, if you press refresh twice, there will be two different numbers leading the dot, one for each user activity taken.
+In other words, if you press refresh twice, there are two different numbers leading the dot, one for each user activity taken.
 This numbering is sequential for a given diagnostics recording.

 The combination of the activityId and the evaluationId, separated by the dot, provides a unique identifier for an evaluation of a single recording session.